instayu/html-5-calander/YUI-3.9.1-Change-History-Rollup.md

   along to the event facade of the resulting event, and can be used to distinguish between changes caused by different sources (such as user-initiated changes vs. programmatic changes).
 [Ryan Grove]

+## Handlebars Change History

+* Upgraded Handlebars.js to v1.0.10 to fix regression with nested blocks.